-Trailer Brake Hand Valve
+Brake, Trailer Hand

-This hand valve, mounted on the steering wheel column, provides air pressure to apply the trailer brakes only.
-It operates independently of the foot treadle valve.
+This dash mounted switch provides air pressure to apply the trailer brake only.
+It operates independently of the foot treadle valve

 Dump Truck Gate

 Turn switch on to open Dump Truck Gate.

 Engine Fan Override

 The engine fan switch allows you to control the engine fan manually or automatically.
 With the ignition key switch ON and the fan switch in the MANUAL position, the engine fan will be on regardless of engine temperature.
 With the engine fan switch in the AUTOMATIC position, the engine fan will automatically turn on when the engine coolant reaches a temperature of about 200°F (93°C) or when the air conditioning system has reached set point pressure.
 With an electronic engine, the fan may also be activated by air intake temperature, oil temperature and compression brake usage.